-Mass General Brigham Health Plan covers cryopreservation and storage for up to two year's storage for a member who meets one of the following criteria:
+Mass General Brigham Health Plan covers cryopreservation and up to two years' storage for a member who meets one of the following criteria:

-- 1. The member has been diagnosed with a medical condition, not a result of previous voluntary sterilization, which requires that sperm be obtained directly via an Mass General Brigham Health Plan authorized MESA or TESE procedure for ongoing infertility treatment. - 2.
-The member has a neurological or psychological condition, not a result of previous voluntary sterilization, which interferes with the ability to produce a sperm sample on the day of an Mass General Brigham Health Plan -authorized infertility procedure.
+- 1. The member has been diagnosed with a medical condition, not a result of previous voluntary sterilization, which requires that sperm be obtained directly via a Mass General Brigham Health Planauthorized MESA or TESE procedure for ongoing infertility treatment. - The member has a neurological or psychological condition, not a result of previous voluntary sterilization, which interferes with the ability to produce a sperm sample on the day of a Mass General Brigham Health Plan-authorized infertility procedure.
 The member must have a confirmed diagnosis that requires that sperm be obtained in advance and cryopreserved for ongoing infertility treatment. - 3.
 The member will be undergoing medical or surgical treatment (e.g., chemotherapy, radiation, gender affirmation) excluding voluntary sterilization that is likely to result in permanent infertility.
-In this case the member and/or couple do not need to be already receiving Mass General Brigham Health Plan authorized infertility services.
-There must be a >5% probability of a future live birth using the member's cryopreserved sperm.
-Cryopreservation of sperm will be covered for up to two years from the time of the egg retrieval.
+In this case the member and/or couple do not need to already be receiving Mass General Brigham Health Plan-authorized infertility services.
+There must be a greater than 5% probability of a future live birth using the member's cryopreserved sperm.
+Cryopreservation of sperm will be covered for up to two years from the time of the sperm retrieval.